 The Trial Process for Criminal Charges in Park City

 The criminal justice process for even the least significant charges can be long and complex.
 Hiring an attorney as soon as possible is crucial to the success of your case.
 Our Park City criminal defense attorneys can evaluate your case’s facts and the evidence against you while also weighing the potential penalties of your criminal charges.
-Your trial process begins long before your actual trial and you will need a skilled lawyer by your side for guidance.
+Your trial process begins long before your actual trial.
+There are months or even years of preparation that go into a legal matter before prosecutors and defense attorneys ever make their arguments to a Jury.
+You will need a skilled lawyer by your side for guidance.

 First Appearance and Arraignment

 All criminal proceedings in Utah begin with the First Appearance and the Arraignment.
 For most misdemeanors, these events will happen at the same time.
 For felonies, however, the process is somewhat different.
 See below to learn about pre-trial felony hearings.